ffund/tcp-ip-essentials/lab-dynamic/rip.md

 sudo tcpdump -r $(hostname -s)-rip.pcap -env
 ```

-**Lab report**: Show the RIP messages received by router 4.
-Using these RIP messages, draw the distance table and the routing table at router 4, assuming that number of hops is used as the metric.
-Compare to the output of `show ip rip` and `show ip route` at router 4.
+**Lab report**: Show the RIP messages received by router-4.
+Using these RIP messages, draw the distance table and the routing table at router-4, assuming that number of hops is used as the metric.
+Compare to the output of `show ip rip` and `show ip route` at router-4.

 ### Exercise - RIP response to link failure

 In this exercise, we will examine how RIP reponds to link failures.
-We will bring down the interface on router 1 that connects to the LAN with router 2 and hamlet, and we will observe how the routing tables adapt to the change in the topology.
+We will bring down the interface on router-1 that connects to the LAN with router-2 and hamlet, and we will observe how the routing tables adapt to the change in the topology.
 Then, we will bring this interface back up, and observe the changes again.

 First, on any router, run